RSS Feed Widget for Website. No-code - Poper

 • Despite the shutdown of Google Reader on July 1, 2013, RSS did not die and remains the discovery and ingestion protocol for the entire podcast ecosystem, with podcast apps including Apple Podcasts, Spotify, Overcast, and Pocket Casts all consuming podcast RSS feeds.

-• RSS feeds typically expose the most recent 10 to 25 items per source, so merging multiple feeds is required when building a long aggregation stream.
+• RSS feeds typically expose the most recent 10 to 25 items per source.

 • RSS is producer-controlled and chronological with no algorithmic ranking, which is why it is increasingly used as an antidote to algorithmic social media feeds for content that should reach every reader the same way every time.